Villa | 3 bedrooms | sleeps 8

-In the village there is a large swimming pool which has recently undergone moderisation and has a structure. , a Wolf museum nearby, and all shops and amenities including bank, ATM, two supermarkets, bars, eateries and some great vans selling Porcetta (whole roasted pork) which is simply delicious.
+In the village there is a large swimming pool, yet the pool at Abruzzo Incantato is quite close about a minute in the car. , a Wolf museum nearby, and all shops and amenities including bank, ATM, two supermarkets, bars, eateries and some great vans selling Porcetta (whole roasted pork) which is simply delicious.

 There is an excellent bus service on the doorstep.
 The nearest major train route is either at Pescara or Teramo.